home

 julia> filter(x->x[:location] in weekday_good_weather, sort(bandit, :sample))

-The approach of using a multi-armed bandit here is nice because, if I follow it, it avoids both situations where I undervalue really great opportunities (because they're so crowded nobody goes there anymore), and I can notice when locations do get worse.
-I had for example thought that 422985 was a great location, but the statistics definitely say otherwise, and similar with 709269.
+The approach of using a multi-armed bandit here is nice because, if I follow it, it avoids both situations where I undervalue really great opportunities (because they're so overgamed nobody goes there anymore), and I can notice when locations do get worse.
+I had for example thought that 449256 was a great location, but the statistics definitely say otherwise, and similar with 449052.

 Additional variables I could take into account would be my enjoyment of the approach, the attractiveness of the woman I'm speaking to, the amount of time I'm spending between approaches, …